openhab/openhab-docs/administration/logging.md

 ### Setting up the Log Level

-As you can see from the example configuration file above, the level for jUPnP is set to ERROR.
-If you develop a binding that is using jUPnP, you might want to see more logs on your console.
-You can simply change the log level to TRACE or DEBUG:
+As you can see in the example configuration file above, the level for jUPnP is set to ERROR.
+If you develop a binding that is using jUPnP, you might want to see more log messages related to it on your console.
+You can then simply change the log level to TRACE or DEBUG:

 ```xml
 <logger name="org.jupnp" level="TRACE"/>